my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 	* Hidden 'Download' dropdown in book cover page and 'Resources tab' in content for non-logged in users (requires 'Restrict Content Pro'. **If not installed, can cause a break!**)
 	* 'Show All Contents' button if front page of book moved to the top of TOC
 	* Navigation arrows in chapters show titles of previous and following chapters
-	* 'Sign Up' link in header and 'Your Membership' link in footer for RCP
+	* 'Sign Up' link in header and 'Your Membership' link in footer for RCP (requires [Restric Content](https://github.com/restrictcontentpro/restrict-content) plugin to manage the restrictions)

 * **List of Files revised**
 	* footer.php